gurukulams/gurukulam/site/content/books/tn-stateboard/12-biology/botany/plant_ecology/ecosystem/functions-of-ecosystem.md

 The varieties of benefits obtained from the ecosystem are generally categorized into the following four types

-{{< figure "images/books/12-biology/botany/eco-system/7.17-Types-of-ecosystem-services.png" "w-25 float-left">}}
+{{< figure "images/books/12-biology/botany/eco-system/7.17-Types-of-ecosystem-services.png" "w-25 float-start">}}

 Figure 7.17: Types of Ecosystem services